Hapag-Lloyd/terraform-aws-bastion-host-ssm/README.md

 The bastion host will automatically start at 9 UTC and shuts down at 17 UTC every day.
 Depending on the `instance_type` you will save more or less money.

+## Connect To The Bastion Host

+   1. Export the AWS credentials for the user able to connect to the bastion host.
+   2. Execute `scripts/connect_bastion.sh`.
+Make sure to add the port forwarding and change the role ARN and bastion instance name.
+   3. Access the forwarded service through the local port.

+Direct access to the bastion host is not granted but the specified port is forwarded.
+This way you can access the database, Redis cluster, ...

 ## A Bastion Host